seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **COUNTESS**
 'Tis past, my liege;
 And I beseech your majesty to make it
-Natural rebellion, done i' the blaze of youth
+Natural rebellion, done i' the blaze of youth;
+When oil and fire, too strong for reason's force,
+O'erbears it and burns on. ...

 **KING**
-I have forgiven and forgotten all;
+...
+My honor'd lady, I have forgiven and forgotten all;
 Though my revenges were high bent upon him,
-And watch'd the time to shoot.
+And watch'd the time to shoot. ...

 **LAFEU**
+...
 This I must say,
 But first I beg my pardon, the young lord
 Did to his majesty, his mother and his lady
 Offence of mighty note; but to himself